DeKalb County DUI Lawyers

 DDS-1205 form

-Three tracks you can take [beware of making a choice without the advice of an experienced DeKalb DUI lawyer]:
+Three tracks you can take [beware of choosing without the advice of an experienced DeKalb DUI lawyer]:

-1. Do nothing within 30 days of the date of your DeKalb DUI arrest: In most cases, our Dekalb County DUI lawyers do not recommend this path.
-If you do nothing and your DeKalb DUI officer initiated an administrative license suspension action, then on the 46th day after the date of your arrest, your driving privileges will automatically be suspended by the Georgia Department of Driver Services for one year with no permit to drive.
-Even if you did not receive the DDS-1205 form, our DeKalb County DUI lawyers still recommend that you take some sort of action instead of doing nothing.
+In most cases, our Dekalb County DUI lawyers do not recommend that you do nothing within 30 days of the date of your DeKalb DUI arrest.
+If you do nothing and your DeKalb DUI officer initiates an administrative license suspension action, then on the 46th day after the date of your arrest, the Georgia Department of Driver Services will automatically suspend your driving privileges for one year with no permit to drive.
+Even if you did not receive the DDS-1205 form, our DeKalb County DUI lawyers still recommend that you take action instead of doing nothing.
 However, there are limited circumstances where we recommend our clients do nothing regarding a license suspension action, but those circumstances are rare.

 • The ALS cannot stem from a motor vehicle accident involving fatalities or serious injuries;

-• The person cannot have any prior convictions for DUI in the 5-year period preceding application for the permit.
+• The person cannot have any convictions for DUI in the 5 years preceding application for the permit.
 If there is an arrest with a DUI conviction within 5 years of the current DeKalb DUI arrest, the person can still opt for track 2 – requesting an administrative hearing, or track 1 – do nothing at all;

 • The person must pay a $25.00 permit fee to the Georgia Department of Driver Services.

-The period a person must successfully maintain the ignition interlock device on their vehicle will be based on whether he or she consents to or refuses the state-administered chemical test requested by the DeKalb DUI arresting officer.
+The period during which a person must successfully maintain the ignition interlock device on their vehicle will be based on whether they consent to or refuse the state-administered chemical test requested by the DeKalb DUI arresting officer.

-A person who consents to the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for a period of 4 months.
-If he or she is subsequently acquitted of the underlying DeKalb DUI charge, or the underlying DeKalb DUI charge is dismissed or reduced, the ignition interlock device may be removed at no cost and the driver’s license may be replaced.
-A person who refuses the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for a period of 12 months, regardless of the outcome of the underlying DeKalb DUI charge.
+A person who consents to the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 4 months.
+If they are subsequently acquitted of the underlying DeKalb DUI charge or the underlying DeKalb DUI charge is dismissed or reduced, the ignition interlock device may be removed at no cost, and the driver’s license may be replaced.
+A person who refuses the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 12 months, regardless of the outcome of the underlying DeKalb DUI charge.

-Contact us today to discuss your DeKalb DUI case with our experienced DUI defense lawyers at 404.816.8777.
+Please contact us today at 404.816.8777 to discuss your DeKalb DUI case with our experienced DUI defense lawyers.
 Our dedicated DeKalb County DUI lawyers are experienced in fighting DUI charges and license suspension actions.
-We can review your case and prepare a strategy for your criminal case and save your license.
+We can review your case, prepare a strategy for your criminal case, and save your license.

-So I decided to make a proper request for a hearing within 30 days of the date of my DeKalb DUI arrest, what happens next?
+So, I decided to properly request an administrative license suspension hearing within 30 days of my DeKalb DUI arrest.
+What happens next?

+Once the Georgia Department of Driver Services processes your request for a hearing, your case is sent to the Georgia Office of State Administrative Hearings (OSAH), where a hearing will be scheduled in front of a judge from that agency.
 The license suspension action is a civil action separate from your DeKalb DUI criminal charges and only deals with your license or privilege to drive in this state.
-As a matter of fact, the administrative license suspension action is litigated by a completely separate court from your DeKalb DUI criminal case.
-Once the Georgia Department of Driver Services processes your request for a hearing, your case is then sent to the Georgia Office of State Administrative Hearings (OSAH) where a hearing will be scheduled in front of a judge from that agency.
-Typically a hearing date is set roughly 60 days from the date of your DeKalb DUI arrest.
-Once a hearing is requested, the Department of Driver Services will extend your driving privileges until there is an order entered from an OSAH judge.
+OSAH is a separate court from your DeKalb DUI criminal case that litigates the administrative license suspension action.
+A hearing date is typically set roughly 60 days from your DeKalb DUI arrest date.
+Once a hearing is requested, the Department of Driver Services will extend your driving privileges until an order is entered from an OSAH judge.

-At a hearing, the OSAH judge has a very limited role in deciding your case.
-The judge is bound by law to only look at certain statutory factors to determine whether or not those statutory factors were met based on the evidence presented at the hearing.
+At a license suspension hearing in your Dekalb DUI case, the OSAH judge has a minimal role in deciding your case.
+The judge is bound by law to only look at certain statutory factors to determine whether those factors were met based on the evidence presented at the hearing.
 That is it.
 The judge does not look at your criminal or driver’s history.
 The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may have if your license is suspended.
 The judge’s only role in a license suspension hearing is to determine if the following factors were met:

 • Whether your DeKalb DUI officer had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or